 We walked back inside the house, I brushed Aino’s hair; she always liked it.
 I lifted her up to let her look at herself in the mirror.

 “Now just look at us; so clean, that we could go meet the president.”
 I told them and they both laughed.
 It felt weird to see myself in the mirror; it had been a long time since I had last washed.
-My blond hair was glimmering, and my skin had a healthy color.
-It was a little surprising to see me still look so healthy, I had expected worse.
+My blond hair was over grown and wavy, my skin had a surprisingly healthy color.
+I would have preferred shorter hair, but who was there to judge my looks?

 The sun was beginning to go down and I went out, chopping more wood to keep us warm.
 Then I heard something in the woods and I froze.
 I thought I heard a voice, but in a language that I couldn’t understand.
 It was Russian, I realized, when I heard the voice again.
 Did they see me?
 I wondered.
 I was beginning to panic.
 I took some wood pieces in my hands and ran back inside.
 I locked the door, knowing that a simple lock wouldn’t keep them outside if they wanted in.